-Staff we spoke to were aware of recent rapid alerts and the changes to practice required.
-We reviewed the previous three rapid alerts and saw there were appropriate learning outcomes and changes made.
+Staff were aware of recent rapid alerts and the changes to practice required.
+We reviewed the previous three rapid alerts and saw there were appropriate learning outcomes and changes had been made.

 There was a central Medical Advisory Committee (MAC) which was run by a multidisciplinary team.
 The MAC had oversight of all consultants with practising privileges and reviewed all applications from doctors to apply for new practising privileges.
-Practising privileges are granted to doctors who are not directly employed by a service but allow them to work there to carry out certain, defined roles.
-The MAC reviewed doctors' competencies, experience and scope of practice to make decisions about whether to grant practising privileges or not.
-We were told that decisions made by the MAC were final and could not be overturned locally.
+We were told decisions made by the MAC were final and could not be overturned locally.